The science

 5

-Here are some of the landmark studies that demonstrate the effectiveness of Targeted Memory Reactivation.
+A few of the studies that established and replicated the effect of Targeted Memory Reactivation.

 Rasch et al. (2007)